jbhoot/poc-json-to-atom-feed/README.md

 real	0m0.203s
 user	0m0.144s
 sys	0m0.139s
 ```

 I will say this: Go's abstractions felt too low-level for the kind of tasks it is advertised for.

-Over all, golang excels at everything - rich stdlib, build tooling, editor tooling, single binary distribution and deployment, fast compilation - *EXCEPT* the *lang* part.
+Over all, golang excels at everything - rich stdlib, build tooling, editor tooling, single binary distribution and deployment, fast compilation - _EXCEPT_ the _lang_ part.

 OCaml provides much higher-level abstractions than Go with similar performance and resource consumption profile.
 So its not like Go is able to be so lean because of its low-level abstractions.
 OCaml lags very much behind in stdlib and build tooling than Go though.

+## Rust

+There is a [nightly feature](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#script) that allows cargo to run single-file scripts.
+It needs nightly toolchain `rustup toolchain install nightly`.

+Command: `cargo +nightly -Zscript script.rs`

+Dependencies, or cargo manifest, can be embedded right at the top of the "script".